containers/podman/docs/source/markdown/podman-network-create.1.md

 #### **--driver**, **-d**

 Driver to manage the network.
-Currently `bridge` and `macvlan` is supported.
+Currently `bridge`, `macvlan` and `ipvlan` are supported.
 Defaults to `bridge`.
-As rootless the `macvlan` driver has no access to the host network interfaces because rootless networking requires a separate network namespace.
+As rootless the `macvlan` and `ipvlan` driver have no access to the host network interfaces because rootless networking requires a separate network namespace.

 #### **--opt**=*option*, **-o**